0330 822 0505

 Some preliminary work will help your application go through smoothly.

-Here are a couple of things you need to do to give your mortgage application the best chance for a successful outcome.
+Here are a couple of things you need to do to give your mortgage application the best chance of success.

-Check your credit reports: We’d recommend that you check all of your credit reports before you put in your application.
-By doing this you’ll be able to check the repossession no longer shows on your record or, if it does, sufficient time has passed since it happened to satisfy a lender’s eligibility criteria.
-This will also flag up any other black marks on your credit rating that you may not be aware of, and gives you the opportunity to challenge any inaccuracies or have outdated information removed.
+Check your credit reports: We recommend that you check all your credit reports before you submit your application.
+By doing this, you’ll be able to check whether the repossession no longer shows on your record or, if it does, whether sufficient time has passed since it happened to satisfy a lender’s eligibility criteria.
+This will also flag any other black marks on your credit rating that you may not be aware of and allow you to challenge any inaccuracies or remove outdated information.
 You can download your credit reports through our dedicated credit reports hub.

-Speak to a specialist mortgage broker: Once you’ve got your documents ready, we’d recommend that you speak to a mortgage broker who specialises in customers who’ve experienced a repossession.
+Speak to a specialist mortgage broker: Once you’ve got your documents ready, we recommend that you speak to a mortgage broker who specialises in customers who’ve experienced repossession.
 They will be best placed to help you identify lenders who have looked more favourably in the past at applications of this nature.
-A broker will also be able to help you prepare your application in a way that takes your recent credit issues into account and includes all necessary supporting documentation to give your application the best chance of success.
+A broker will also be able to help you prepare your application in a way that considers your recent credit issues and includes all necessary supporting documentation to give your application the best chance of success.

 How much deposit will you need?

-In the case of bad marks on a credit report, with repossession being the worst (along with bankruptcy), most mortgage providers will want a much higher deposit to offset the perceived financial risk you pose to them.
+If you have bad marks on your credit report, repossession being the worst (along with bankruptcy), most mortgage providers will want a much higher deposit to offset the perceived financial risk you pose to them.

 The larger the deposit you can put down, the more likely the lender is to consider your application.